alemorm/determined-scripts/gpu_idle_timeout/README.md

 # Cluster-wide GPU utilization timeout

-This script can be automatically launched by any determined task (notebook/shell) to monitor the GPU utilization and kill any tasks that are not fully utilizing the specified `THRESHOLD_PERCENTATE` argument for the total number of samples.
+This script can be automatically launched by any determined task (notebook/shell) to monitor the GPU utilization and kill any tasks that are not fully utilizing the specified `THRESHOLD_PERCENTAGE` argument for the total number of samples.

 Make sure to save this script in a path that's accessible by the master and agent instances.
 Here's a blurb from a sample `master.yaml` with this script added